tgaff/goat_tracker_95/README.md

 Feel free to choose any of the following challenges:

+#### Filter challenge

+Tools used:
+* ng-model
+* ng-filter

+On the goats index page add a search box.
+Allow goats to be filtered by name (or any other characteristic).

 #### CRUD challenge

 **Create:** Add a way to submit a new goat.
 The API is restful and will respond correctly to `POST /api/goats`.